Boilermakers

 Construct, assemble, maintain, and repair stationary steam boilers and boiler house auxiliaries.
 Align structures or plate sections to assemble boiler frame tanks or vats, following blueprints.
 Work involves use of hand and power tools, plumb bobs, levels, wedges, dogs, or turnbuckles.
 Assist in testing assembled vessels.
 Direct cleaning of boilers and boiler furnaces.
 Inspect and repair boiler fittings, such as safety valves, regulators, automatic-control mechanisms, water columns, and auxiliary machines.

-Sample of reported job titles: Boiler Maker, Boiler Mechanic, Boiler Repairman, Boiler Service Technician, Boiler Technician, Boilermaker, Boilermaker Mechanic, Boilermaker Pipe Fitter, Boilermaker Welder, Service Technician
+Sample of reported job titles: Boiler Installer, Boiler Mechanic, Boiler Repairman, Boiler Service Technician (Boiler Service Tech), Boiler Technician (Boiler Tech), Boilermaker, Boilermaker Mechanic, Boilermaker Pipe Fitter, Boilermaker Welder, Industrial Boiler Service Technician (Industrial Boiler Service Tech)

 Occupation-Specific Information